maasdi/pentaho-mongodb-delete-plugin/README.markdown

 --------
 **Install from Pentaho Marketplace**

 1. From PDI, Select menu Help - Marketplace
-    2. And search MongoDB Delete Plugin, then click from search result
+2. Search MongoDB Delete Plugin, click MongoDB Delete Plugin row from search result
 3. To install, click 'Install this plugin' button

 **Manual Installation**

 1. Download binary [here][download-release] then extract the zip file OR If you build from source code go to folder target/pentaho-mongodb-delete-plugin
 2. Copy folder pentaho-mongodb-delete-plugin and all contents
 3. Paste to folder ${KETTLE_INSTALATION_DIRECTORY}/plugins/steps/
 4. If your PDI still running, please restart and you should see new steps MongoDB Delete under Big Data category

 ![alt text][step]